fantaya/jekyll/CONTRIBUTING.markdown

 * If you're submitting a code contribution, be sure to read the [code contributions](#code-contributions) section below.

-* Don't bump the Gem version in your pull request (if you don't know what that means, you probably didn't).

 ### Submitting a pull request via github.com

 Many small changes can be made entirely through the github.com web interface.